Home | Browse Topics | Disaster Relief | Disaster Relief | Credit and debt

 If you have insurance, you can still make a claim for the items.
 You should let the lender know you’re doing this.
 If the claim is accepted for the full cost of the purchase, you’ll need to use this to pay what’s left owing to the lender.

-There is dedicated funding to support disabled people, tāngata whaikaha Māori and their households if affected by Cyclone Gabrielle.
-You can access up to $1,000 to help with payment of services and equipment you can’t get funded through other contracts.
-For example: if your home has been affected by flooding, you may need to pay a cleaner to help with the clean up.
-You can apply through these organisations:
+Following Cyclone Gabrielle, dedicated funding was set up to support disabled people, tāngata whaikaha Māori and their households if affected by the natural disaster.
+You could access up to $1,000 to help with payment of services and equipment you can’t get funded through other contracts.
+For example: if your home was affected by flooding, you may have needed to pay a cleaner to help with the clean up.
+You may still be able to apply for funding through these organisations:

 • CCS Disability Action Bay of Plenty Incorporated